Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/_index.md

 * Mobile Backend Services is deprecated and will be discontinued effective September 1, 2022.
 Refer to the [End of Support announcement](https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/) for details.
 * Runtime Services applications are deprecated and will be discontinued effective September 1, 2022.{{% /alert %}}

-To manage an application, select the application to manage from applications listed on the Dashboard home page **Apps** link.
+To manage an application, select the application to manage from applications listed on **Apps** page.

 You can manage the following types of applications: